ApurbaSengupta/ApurbaSengupta.github.io/_travel/travel-1.md

 collection: travel
 ---

-These are few pictures from the Big Island of Hawai'i (January 2021)
+These are a few pictures from the Big Island of Hawai'i (January 2021)